tango-controls/pytango/doc/howto.rst

 Report a bug
 ------------

-Bugs can be reported `TANGO Source forge tickets <https://sourceforge.net/p/tango-cs/bugs/>`_.
+Bugs can be reported as tickets in `TANGO Source forge <https://sourceforge.net/p/tango-cs/bugs/>`_.

 When making a bug report don't forget to select *PyTango* in **Category**.